nam24/knowledge-base/getting-started/common-terms.md

 # Common terms in Crypto community

-**Here is a list of terms you may encounter Zilliqa or any other service on daily basis.**
+**Here is a list of terms you may encounter in Zilliqa or any other service on daily basis.**

 ### Wallet